 Levi’s has had my heart for a long time.
-If you follow me on Instagram (@julietatorresd) I’m often wearing Levi’s jeans.
-They can be my very loved 721 Skinny’s, my ultra high-waisted Mile Long fit or my Straight -Leg Wedgie fit.
+If you follow me on Instagram (@julietatorresd), I’m often wearing Levi’s jeans.
+They can be my very loved 724 Skinnies, my ultra high-waisted Mile high fit, or my Straight-Leg Wedgie fit.
 I’m always in them.
 Whenever I want to feel cool and/or stylish I will get those out.
 I wear them at home, to run errands, for date night.
 They are always perfect depending on what I pair them with.

 This year I wanted to add a very classic pair to my collection: the 501!
-But, I wanted them a little bit more updated: enter the 501 Skinny, which is the same thing as the 501 but just a little slimmer on the legs.
-They are not actually skinny, they are more of a fitted straight leg, which in my opinion is AMAZING.
+I wanted them a little bit more updated: enter the 501 Skinny, which is the same thing as the 501 but just a little slimmer on the legs.
+They are not actually skinny.
+They are more of a fitted straight leg, which in my opinion is AMAZING.

 Levi’s 501 Jeans Compared

 After looking for the right pair, I came across different washes and price points, and I got really intrigued when I saw two very similar styles.
 One for under $100 and the other for over $150.
 Without blinking I ordered both because I wanted to see by myself what the difference was.
 So, here I’m going to compare the 501 skinny jeans I could find in my size.

 Why The Price Difference? $98 vs. $168

 When I took both pairs out the first thing I noticed was this little thing on the inside of the waistline.
 It says “White Oak” on the $168 pair, not on the $98 one.
 I quickly googled and this is what I got:

 - ‘White Oak’ means the denim was made in the USA in the White Oak Cone Mills, which is (or was because unfortunately stopped operations late last year) the oldest denim manufacturer.
 It was the one that practically started Levi’s back in 1915.
 Even though they produced all kinds of denim, they were famous for the “selvedge”